argonautproject/clinicalnotes/source/pages/guidance.md

 Taken from the Resource Definition:

+>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A record of a clinical assessment performed to determine what problem(s) may affect the patient and before planning the treatments or management strategies that are best to manage a patient's condition.
+A record of a clinical assessment performed to determine what problem(s) may affect the patient and before planning the treatments or management strategies that are best to manage a patient's condition.
 Assessments are often 1:1 with a clinical consultation / encounter, but this varies greatly depending on the clinical workflow.
 This resource is called "ClinicalImpression" rather than "ClinicalAssessment" to avoid confusion with the recording of assessment tools such as Apgar score
+>

 In existing EHRs, the clinical impression is often contained with in a broader note.
 The Argonauts didn't find the boundary between a clinical note and ClinicalImpression clear enough to include in the initial design to share Clinical Notes.